Wilhem-H/unit_converter/README.md

 - select your category
 - select unit and unit to compare
 - enter a value
+- get result!

 ## What we testing :

-With Cypress: - selection de l'unité de mesure - rentrer une unité de mesure - selection du l'unité à comparer - résultat attendu

-Unit tests: - tester la conversion de 3kg en gramme - tester la conversion de 10km en mètre - tester la conversion de 10ml en L

-    - tester la conversion de 500g en Livres
-    - tester la conversion de 10km en pieds
+With Cypress:

+-Selecting the unit of measurement
+-Entering a unit of measurement
+-Selecting the unit to compare
+-Expected result

+Unit tests:

+-Test the conversion of 3kg to grams
+-Test the conversion of 10km to meters
+-Test the conversion of 10ml to liters
+-Test the conversion of 500g to pounds
+-Test the conversion of 10km to feet
-    - tester la conversion de 10L en gallons
+-Test the conversion of 10L to gallons

+## Packages :

+-react-router-dom: "^6.15.0"
+-jest: "^29.6.4"
+-cypress: "^13.0.0"

 ## Owner :